ycpcs/cs201-fall2017/assign/assign06.md

 Extra Credit
 -------------------
-For up to 25 points of extra credit, implement an additional color mapping scheme (**ExtraColorMappingColorChooser** class), that maps the **iterCounts** uniformly across the color spectrum.
+For up to 25 points of extra credit, also implement the **ExtraColorMappingColorChooser** class, which maps the **iterCounts** uniformly across the color spectrum.
 In other words, rather than distributing them based on their relative size, with larger **iterCount** entries being allocated a wider region of the color spectrum, allocate the same portion of the spectrum to each existing **iterCount** in the **iterCountMap**.
-Example: if there were 10 distinct **iterCounts** across 60 points to be rendered, then the iterCounts would be spaced 6 positions apart, centered at 3, 9, 15, etc...
+Example: if there were 10 distinct **iterCounts** across 60 points to be rendered, then the **iterCounts** would be spaced 6 positions apart, centered at 3, 9, 15, etc...

 To get the full extra credit, you will also have to implement a full set of JUnit test cases for each new method that you create.